 This recipe makes ~⅓ cup.
 Whisk together right before using, because the spices may settle to the bottom.
 If you don’t like seeing the spices in the sauce, run the sauce through a high speed blender, like a Vitamix or Ninja.

-While I have kept it in a sealable container in my fridge for a week or two, it never lasts long.
+While I have kept this homemade vegan Worcestershire sauce in a sealed container in my fridge for a week or two, it never lasts long.
 I can always think of something that would taste better with it.
 I shake it (or whisk it), and it’s good to go.

-Use it as a condiment, in mushroom dishes, to marinate seitan for a vegan steak sandwich, or as a marinate tempeh for skewers on the grill.
-Or, next time a vegan recipe calls for it, and you’re like, “I don’t have that.”
-Well, in 5 minutes, you will! 🙂
+Use it as a condiment, in mushroom dishes, to marinate seitan for a vegan steak sandwich, in vegan stroganoff, in vegan loose lentil meat sandwiches or to marinate tempeh for skewers on the grill.
+Or, next time a vegan recipe calls for it, and you’re like, “I don’t have that”…well, in 5 minutes, you will! 😊

 Vegan Worcestershire Sauce